dmbarbour/wikilon/docs/AwelonLang.md

         [A]b a  =>  \push2nd A \pop
         ...

-This allows us to avoid an intermediate return action.
-This particular transform doesn't help in every scenario.
+This allows us to avoid some indirection, construction, and return actions.
+This particular transform doesn't help for every use case.
 But we can optimize temporary data hiding for known common cases, such as working with `T(A, T(B, ..E))` up to a limited arity.

-An important feature is that we can serialize the original Awelon code.
+A valuable feature is that we can trivially 'decompile' these call-return and push-pop patterns.
 We start with a logical copy of the auxiliary stack.
-On `\return`, we can pop a return address and continue serializing from the destination.
-For `\push` we could write `[` and add a special `]a` term to the auxiliary stack.
+On `\return`, we pop a return address and continue serializing from the new location.
+For `\push` we write `[` and add a special `]a` term to the auxiliary stack.
 For `\pop`, we pop a term from the auxiliary then serialize it.
+And so on.
+This interpreted representation can be used as our primary representation under the hood without any decompilation overhead to recover the computed program.

 This slightly modified Awelon is a good fit for a threaded interpreter.
-We can go a step further by performing a partial compilation to a register machine, then interpreting the resulting code.
+But we can also compile Awelon to make it faster, and either interpret the partially compiled code

 ## Compilation

-Awelon can be compiled for efficient evaluation on stock hardware.
-In addition to extensions for efficient interpretation, we can perform register allocation and perform representation-level operations.

-Registers are allocated to active structure in the program representation or auxiliary stack.
-The immediate benefit is logical data shuffling: `\push` or `w` can be modeled as manipulating a static code map rather than performing runtime data manipulation.

-Use of registers could be recorded explicitly in an intermediate code, e.g. by adding words of the form `\putA`, `\getA`, and similar variants.
-When compiling something like `\getA \getB + \putA`, we might be able to reduce this to accelerated CPU-level addition.
-Registers might also support a certain level of unboxing, such that floating points can be held directly by a register.

-These techniques also apply if targeting a higher level intermediate language like LLVM or C.

-*Note:* Accelerators can also perform implicit compilation.
-For example, a runtime might implement accelerated evaluation for a safe subset of OpenCL by using an external OpenCL compiler.
-This technique is viable even from an interpreter.
+Even with an auxiliary stack and call-return patterns and optimizations, interpretation of Awelon code involves a lot of runtime data shuffling and volatile allocations.
+Fortunately, Awelon can be compiled to use a conventional register machine.

+This is achieved by mapping active values from our program into registers, and logically tracking binding and data shuffling.
+Typed registers - such as a bank of floating point registers - could further improve performance by eliminating need to repeatedly box and unbox computations within a compiled loop.
+Constant registers might be optimized to skip indirection through the register.

+Some code requires special attention when compiled, for example to reduce floating point arithmetic to CPU instructions or optimize fixpoint tail-call loops to a local goto.
+We may need to recognize common conditional behaviors or data types so we can ensure consistent register allocations for branches.
+Recognizing these special cases is a form of acceleration, and is a source of complexity for effective compilation.

+An important consideration for compiled code is how we recover Awelon code, potentially after hitting a quota limit or breakpoint or runtime error.
+A checkpointing evaluation strategy would be simple and robust, but is not optimal.

 ## Parallel Evaluation